Kali Gandaki River Rafting 3 Days

 Price Includes

-• All Rafting equipment including life jacket, helmets, paddle, paddle top, and self-balling raft.
+• All Rafting equipment including life jackets, helmets, paddles, dry top jackets, and waterproof barrels.

 • Experienced Guide and supporter